What You Need to Know

 Orange County Clerk, Annie Rabbitt, has announced that mail-in vehicle DMV registration services are now available to residents.
 The following transactions can now be done via mail: original and renewal registrations for vehicles, trailers, and motorcycles; surrender of plates; duplicate titles; sales tax only transactions

 The NYS DMV offices are not currently open to serve the public.
-Limited appointments may become available at the start of Phase 3 on June 23 (date is subject to change).
+Limited appointments may become available at the start of Phase 3 on June 23.

 New York State Paid Family Leave (PFL) and Disability (DBL)